4neesh/DevBlog/src/posts/002javaObjectNotation.md

 ---

 <strong>Key Takeaways</strong>
 &#8226; Time complexity expresses the efficiency of an algorithm.
-The Big O is one such measure &#8226; The Big O Notation classifies the type of growth an algorithm implies to CPU has as input elements increase &#8226; The time complexity of an algorithm is only as efficient as it’s least efficient operation
+The Big O is one such measure<br>
+&#8226; The Big O Notation classifies the type of growth an algorithm implies to CPU has as input elements increase<br>
+&#8226; The time complexity of an algorithm is only as efficient as it’s least efficient operation<br>

 <br>